Most Of Us Reach Our Peak Physical Performance

 Muscle Fiber Characteristics

 Our muscles contain two primary types of fibers: fast-twitch (Type II) and slow-twitch (Type I).
-Fast-twitch fibers generate explosive power but fatigue quickly, while slow-twitch fibers sustain prolonged contractions for endurance activities.
+Plus, fast-twitch fibers generate explosive power but fatigue quickly, while slow-twitch fibers sustain prolonged contractions for endurance activities.
 The ratio and quality of these fibers, largely determined by genetics, influence when and how high an individual can peak.

 Hormonal Factors